ManageEngine RecoveryManager Plus

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Holistics is currently shipping more aggressively (velocity 7.5 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
+Apache Superset and Holistics are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other Analytics products to evaluate alongside.

 Top Apache Superset alternatives in Analytics are ranked by recent ship velocity.
 Browse the "Apache Superset alternatives" section above for the current picks, or visit /alternatives/apache-superset for the full list with editorial commentary on each.